Flap Surgery: The Basics

 Preparing for Surgery

-Patients undergoing flap surgery need an abundance of education on what to expect throughout this procedure.
+Patients undergoing flap surgery need abundant education on what to expect throughout this procedure.
 There are many opportunities to optimize patient outcomes before going to the operating room.
-Preoperative education, for example, has been suggested to have an important, positive effect on clinical outcomes (11).
-Many patients are also experiencing other issues, such as cancer diagnoses, poor circulation, comorbidities, bed sores, among others.
-Taking time to holistically prepare each patient is essential.
+Preoperative education, for example, has been suggested to have a significant, positive effect on clinical outcomes (11).
+Many patients are also experiencing other issues, such as cancer diagnoses, poor circulation, comorbidities, and bed sores, among others.
+Taking time to prepare each patient holistically is essential.

 Addressing Comorbidities and Other Conditions

 Multiple studies have found an increased surgical complication rate in patients with diabetes mellitus, older age, female gender, malnutrition, anemia, and nicotine intake (11).
-Prior to surgery, the goal is to improve and optimize the modifiable conditions as much as possible, for instance, reduction in nicotine or improvement in glucose control and anemia.
+Before surgery, the goal is to improve and optimize the modifiable conditions as much as possible, for instance, nicotine reduction, glucose control, and anemia.
 Further, patients with advanced cancer can have hypothyroidism affecting postoperative healing if left uncorrected (11).
-Non-modifiable factors such as a history of radiotherapy, age, advanced cancer stage, or chronic kidney disease, cannot be altered prior to surgery, but can guide care planning and education following the surgery.
+Non-modifiable factors such as a history of radiotherapy, age, advanced cancer stage, or chronic kidney disease, cannot be altered before surgery, but can guide care planning and education following the surgery.

-Adequate nutrition before and after flap surgery has been demonstrated in numerous studies to improve outcomes.
-An estimated 35% of patients with head and neck cancers present in a state of malnutrition, and the Enhanced Recovery After Surgery (ERAS) Society recommends that all patients undergo a comprehensive preoperative nutritional assessment and consult with nutritionist (11).
-Improved nutrition status can hopefully yield enhanced wound healing problems and reduction in risk of infection.
+Numerous studies have demonstrated that adequate nutrition before and after flap surgery improves outcomes.
+An estimated 35% of patients with head and neck cancers present in a state of malnutrition, and the Enhanced Recovery After Surgery (ERAS) Society recommends that all patients undergo a comprehensive preoperative nutritional assessment and consult with a nutritionist (11).
+Improved nutrition status can hopefully yield enhanced wound healing and a reduction in the risk of infection.

-Blood transfusions during or following surgery impacts flap success as well.
+Blood transfusions during or following surgery impact flap success as well.
 Transfusion can increase blood viscosity and immunosuppression, thus leading to decreased blood flow and flap compromise from poor perfusion (11).
 Studies also show a link between blood transfusions and increased wound infections (11).
-Steps and treatments should be taken prior to surgery to improve anemia or blood component abnormalities to give these patients a greater chance for successful flap surgery.
+Before surgery, steps and treatments should be taken to improve anemia or blood component abnormalities and give these patients a greater chance for successful flap surgery.

 Preoperative considerations should include: (9)